Take My Breath Away: The Shadows version

 An instrumental version was recorded by The Shadows for their 1991 album Themes & Dreams.
 As is typical for the group's cover versions, it features Hank Marvin's lead guitar played to the original vocal melody, with considerable note elongation, echo and whammy bar application.

+Petra Janů version

+A Czech version, titled "Ještě se mi směj" (also known as "Diagnóza láska") was released as a single in 1987 by multiple Zlatý slavík award winner Petra Janů, becoming one of her biggest hits.